sosagraviel/WorkShop-Postman/README.md

 ### Verify your reactive application

-You can run a curl with event-stream to verify how works a flux with webflux.
+You can run a curl with event-stream to verify is it working well.

-    curl -H "Accept: text/event-stream" "http://localhost:8080/cars"
+    curl --location --request GET 'http://localhost:8080/cars'